-Consumer Financial Protection Bureau (CFPB) - The bill includes provisions to increase oversight of the CFPB by bringing funding for the agency under the annual congressional appropriations process, rather than allowing automatic funding from the Federal Reserve.
+Consumer Financial Protection Bureau (CFPB) - The bill includes provisions to increase oversight of the CFPB by bringing funding for the agency under the annual congressional appropriations process, instead of direct funding from the Federal Reserve.
 This change will allow for increased accountability and transparency of CFPB activities and expenditures.
 The legislation also changes the CFPB leadership structure to be a five-member commission.